Image via Flickr by mbeldyk

 In our country, where strict lockdowns during the COVID-19 pandemic have prevented people from buying alcoholic beverages, many have reverted to making their own homemade brews.
 The internet, and especially social sites like Facebook, have been awash with folks showing off their beverages and sharing recipes.
 Whereas some have managed to concoct well-tasting and “effective” alcoholic beverages, others have had a few mishaps — think an explosion of carbon dioxide, for instance.

-There are many different ways to make your own homemade brews, ranging from relatively complex processes like distillation to easy-to-make fruity drinks that require no expertise or expensive equipment.
+There are many different ways to make your own homemade brews, ranging from relatively complex processes such as distillation to easy-to-make fruity drinks that require no expertise or expensive equipment.
 Here are a few tips and some basic information for beginners who are planning to enter the exciting, and sometimes perilous world of homebrewing.

 A Question of Yeast